Activeren huidige locatie

 Nestled in the recesses of Nagatachō, the iconic Hei Shrine upholds the spirit of the Shinto school.
 The temple enshrines Oyamakui-no-kami, its architecture comprising traditional elements like pointed roofs and scarlet, lacquered furnishings.
 Dating back to 1478, this revered shrine was originally built inside the Edo Castle to serve as protection from enemies.
 It was moved to its present site in 1659, with its role as guardian of the palace unfazed and unchanged.
 Although the facade is insignificant concrete, the torii gate bears inscriptions and glorious images of monkeys, which are believed to be messengers of the shrine's deity.
 A fine collection of Tokugawa swords and other relics are also on display in the shrine museum.
 An iconic sanctum in the midst of Tokyo's cosmopolitan din, the shrine does not just reverberate with an ardor which has shaped the religious course of the country, but also carries within itself legendary traces of the Kamakura eon.

-Residing amid rolling, open parkland, the glorious Kōkyo (Tokyo Imperial Palace) is an ethereal structure commanding might and magnificence.
-Fronted by the rejuvenating Fukiage Garden, East Garden and Ninomaru Garden which are enlivened by an alluring autumnal glory, the palace is steeped in history and unabashed architectural excellence.
-The Imperial Palace has been the official residence of the Emperor and Empress of Japan since Tokyo became the political and imperial capital in 1868.
+The glorious Kōkyo (Tokyo Imperial Palace) is a magnificent structure in Tokyo's Chiyoda ward, nestled amid open parkland.
+The Fukiage, East, and Ninomaru Gardens front the palace, which is steeped in history and architectural excellence.
+Since Tokyo became the political and imperial capital in 1868, the Imperial Palace has served as the official royal residence.
 Located in what was once the inner section of Edo Castle, the seat of the Tokugawa shogun, this piece of prime real estate in central Tokyo is enclosed by walls and moats.
-The magnificent visage gives way to an interior which is just as elegant, comprising Hōmeiden State Banquet Hall, the Rensui Dining Room and the Chōwaden Reception Hall among other sections.
-Only on two occasions - January 2 (New Year) and 23 February (Emperor Naruhito's birthday) do the Emperor and the Royal Family emerge and wave to the gathering crowd from behind bulletproof windows.
-A magnificent nexus of modernist architectural styles fused with rooted, traditional nuances, the Imperial Palace is the crowning glory of Tokyo.
+The structure gives way to an equally elegant interior, which includes the Hōmeiden State Banquet Hall, the Rensui Dining Room and the Chōwaden Reception Hall among other sections.
+Only on two occasions—January 2 (New Year) and 23 February (Emperor Naruhito's birthday) do the Emperor and the Royal Family emerge and wave to the gathering crowd from behind bulletproof windows.

 Akihabara refers to the eastern side of the Chiyoda section of Tokyo.
-A vibrant and trendy hub, it is sometimes referred to as the "Electric City" because of the high concentration of stores selling all things electronic.
-Find the latest video games, gadgets, iPods, and cameras at Yodobashi Akiba, a nine-story flagship store, or peruse the Tokyo Animation Center where you can watch showings and demonstrations on gaming and animation.
-Almost every shop here deals with electronics, so the possibilities are endless for technology lovers!
+A vibrant and trendy hub, it is sometimes referred to as "Electric Town" because of the high concentration of stores selling all things electronic.
+Find the latest video games, gadgets, iPods, and cameras at Yodobashi Akiba, a multi-storied flagship store, or peruse the Tokyo Animation Center where you can watch showings and demonstrations on gaming and animation.
+Almost every shop here sells electronics, so the possibilities for technology enthusiasts are limitless.
+Akihabara is best known for its association with otaku culture, a term that encompasses people's all-consuming love of anime and manga.
+It's not surprising that all kinds of associated imagery are prominently reflected in a number of businesses, buildings, and even sidewalks in the area.

 Kabuki-za, the main kabuki theater in Tokyo since 1889, usually features two daily performances each consisting of three or four plays, and the repertoire is changed monthly.
 For 650 Yen, non-Japanese-speaking visitors can hire earphones that give an explanation in English.
 The visitor who does not have time for an entire performance can buy a ticket for the 4th floor to watch part of the show, but earphones are not available.
 Five restaurants provide a wide range of Japanese food and refreshments for visitors.